BlaqueDevs/se-assignment-day-4-software-project-management-golibemartha/README.md

 **Examples Such Projects Include**:
 1. **Mobile App Development**: Developing a mobile app where user feedback is crucial for iterative improvements.
-2, **Web Development**: Building a dynamic website with frequent updates and changes based on user interactions.
+2. **Web Development**: Building a dynamic website with frequent updates and changes based on user interactions.
 3. **Startup Product Development**: Creating a new product where the market and user needs are still being explored and defined.

 **Waterfall Methodology Is More Beneficial for**:
-1. **Well-Defined Projects**: These projects have clear, stable requirements and a well-understood scope, such as developing a software system for regulatory compliance.
+1. **Well Defined Projects**: These projects have clear, stable requirements and a well-understood scope, such as developing a software system for regulatory compliance.
 2. **Regulatory and Compliance Projects**: These projects require thorough documentation and adherence to strict regulatory standards, such as developing software for the healthcare or financial sectors.
-3. **Large-Scale Infrastructure Projects**: These are projects that involve significant planning and coordination, such as building an enterprise resource planning (ERP) system.
+3. **Large Scale Infrastructure Projects**: These are projects that involve significant planning and coordination, such as building an enterprise resource planning (ERP) system.

 **Examples Of Such Projects Include**:
 1. **Construction Management Software**: Developing software for managing construction projects where requirements are well-defined and unlikely to change.